 Datasets for Cloud Machine Learning

-Fortunately, the major cloud computing services all provide public datasets that you can easily import.
+Fortunately, all major cloud computing services provide public datasets that you can easily import.
 Their datasets are all comparable.

 Datasets for Time Series Analysis

 Time series analysis requires observations marked with a timestamp.
 In other words, each subject and/or feature is tracked across time.

 - MarketStack – Free (with limits) API for real-time, intraday, and historical market data.

 - Zillow Real Estate Research – Home prices and rents by size, type, and tier, sliced by zip code, neighborhood, city, metro area, county and state.